ValuedMammal/planning-ahead/slides.md

 The plan finds the minimum satisfaction out of a set of satisfiable conditions.
 This has a few benefits:

-a) Preserves privacy by not revealing every possible condition
+* Preserves privacy by not revealing every possible condition
-b) Saves on-chain fees
+* Saves on-chain fees

 #### How:
-"...calling `plan` on a descriptor... considering the assets given."
+* "...calling `plan` on a descriptor... considering the assets given."

-#### But wait... assets?
+* But wait... **assets?**

 ---
 ### Primer on `Assets`